becoming a notary

 What salary?

-The salary of a salaried notary in an office ranges from 35,000 euros to 60,000 euros gross per year, or between 2,300 and 3,900 euros net per month.
+The salary of a salaried notary in a practice ranges from 35,000 euros to 60,000 euros gross per year, which is between 2,300 and 3,900 euros net per month.

-By way of comparison, an established notary receives an annual remuneration in excess of 100,000 euros gross, and this amount depends directly on the geographical area in which he or she practises.
-Why is this?
-Because the notary receives a percentage of the value of the property he sells.
+For comparison, a practicing notary earns an annual salary exceeding €100,000 gross, and this amount depends directly on the geographical area in which they operate.
+Why?
+Because the notary receives a percentage of the value of the properties they sell.

-Possible developments in the business
+Possible career developments

-• Employed notary,
+• Salaried notary,

-• Associate notary,
+• Partner notary,

 Niches to explore